Is Aircall the best VoIP phone solution for your business?

 Talkdesk offers three major contact center plans.
 Here’s what to expect from each:

-• CX Cloud Digital Essentials: $85 per user per month for access to digital engagement (email, chat, and SMS), AI tools, and API access
+- CX Cloud Digital Essentials: $85 per user per month for access to digital engagement channels such as email, chat, and SMS, call scoring, and API access

-• CX Cloud Voice Essentials: $105 per user per month for call recording/quality management integration, access to voice, automation designer, and access to Talkdesk feedback
+- CX Cloud Voice Essentials: $105 per user per month for call recording, access to voice calls, voicemail transcriptions, and call routing based on caller data

 Pros